binetlee/ScanAndGo/README.md

 Scan and Go Proof of Concept

 A proof of concept of Scan and Go that was completed in 3 days.
-The intention was to allow authenticated customers to scan their own items without associate assistance, and using pre-stored credit cards to assist in the transaction, being finalized when an associate scanned a generated QR code receipt.
+The intention was to allow authenticated customers to scan their own items in store without associate assistance, and using pre-stored credit cards to pay, with the transaction being finalized when an associate scanned a generated QR code receipt.
 Written in React.JS.
+Address customer pain points on waiting in long checkout lines when they are in a hurry, while incentivizing customer authentication due to an expediated checkout process.

 To Run:
 Navigate to scan-and-go, ```npm install``` and ```npm run start``` to launch demonstration.